Mary Sue Terry: Early life

 Terry was born the daughter of Nathaniel Chatham Terry and Nannie Ruth Terry in Martinsville, Virginia.
 She was an active and enthusiastic Democrat as a child.

-She was graduated from Hardin-Reynolds Memorial School in Critz, Virginia in 1965.
+She graduated from Hardin-Reynolds Memorial School in Critz, Virginia in 1965.
 She earned a BA in political science from the University of Richmond's Westhampton College in 1969, master's in government (1970) and law (1973) degrees from the University of Virginia and its law school.

 Early career

-Terry was a member of the Virginia House of Delegates (1978-1986) and assistant Commonwealth's Attorney in Patrick County, Virginia 1973-1977.
+Terry was a member of the Virginia House of Delegates (1978-1986) and assistant commonwealth's attorney in Patrick County, Virginia 1973-1977.

 She successfully argued eight cases before the Supreme Court of the United States.
-She successfully negotiated a nationwide recall of 13,000 defective Ford ambulances and led a successful investigation and prosecution of individuals and corporations associated with Lyndon LaRouche.
-From 1990 to 1991 Terry was president of the National Association of Attorneys General and in 1992 she received the Wyman Award, which is the association's highest honor.
+She negotiated a nationwide recall of 13,000 defective Ford ambulances, and led a successful investigation and prosecution of individuals and corporations associated with Lyndon LaRouche.

+From 1990 to 1991, Terry was president of the National Association of Attorneys General.
+In 1992 she received the Wyman Award, the association's highest honor.

 The Commonwealth of Virginia's courts did not allow prisoners to bring new exculpatory evidence more than three weeks after sentencing.
-Attorney General Terry once said that "Evidence of innocence is irrelevant."
+Terry once said that "Evidence of innocence is irrelevant."

 Attorney general

-She was elected attorney general in 1985 and reelected in 1989, becoming the first woman elected to statewide office in Virginia, the second woman to serve as attorney general of any U.S. state, and the first non-federal elected official in Virginia to garner more than one million votes in a single election.
-In 1989, she considered running for governor, but deferred to her fellow Democrat, then-Lieutenant Governor of Virginia Douglas Wilder, who became the first elected African-American Governor of any U.S. state.
+Terry was elected attorney general in 1985 and reelected in 1989, becoming the first woman elected to statewide office in Virginia, the second woman to serve as attorney general of any U.S. state, and the first non-federal elected official in Virginia to garner more than one million votes in a single election.
+In 1989, she considered running for governor, but deferred to her fellow Democrat, then-Lieutenant Governor of Virginia Douglas Wilder, who became the first elected African-American governor of any U.S. state.

 Candidate for governor

-She was Attorney General of Virginia from 1986 until 1993, when she resigned to run for Governor of Virginia against Republican George Allen.
+Terry was attorney general of Virginia from 1986 until 1993, when she resigned to run for governor of Virginia against Republican George Allen.
 Allen won the November 1993 election despite Terry's early and significant lead.
 Her unpopular gun-control stance alienated her rural base voters.
-Her campaign was "lacklustre", and the religious right was a factor even though Michael Farris lost his bid to be Lieutenant Governor of Virginia.
+Her campaign was "lackluster", and the religious right was a factor even though Michael Farris lost his bid to be lieutenant governor of Virginia.
 Her opponents also pointed out that she was unmarried, and alleged that she was less empathetic on family issues.